We’re going to show you how to get followers every single day of the year.

 You want to unfollow people who don’t follow you back so you can make room for people that are a better fit for your account.

-The previous article we wrote on this topic is here.
+We wrote on this topic before here.
 It is outdated but has some good tips.

 We reviewed these apps a while ago but all of them changed so much we had to start over.
 This time around we found some great stuff, so it was lucky we had a chance to take another cut at this.

 What followback app has the most Twitter followers?

 Being Twitter specialists, we’re always interested in follower counts.
 Crowdfire has the most followers: 6.2 million!
 That’s a lot of followers.

 But (spoiler alert) Crowdfire is not one of the better free audience development apps.
 Sorry Crowdfire!
 We’re sure your paid version is great, though.